The Stories We Tell Our Children

 The queen orders the hunter not only to kill Snow White, but to return with her lungs and liver as evidence.
 When the hunter brings the queen the lungs and liver of an animal to prove he has executed her command, “The bad woman ate them and thought she had eaten Snow White’s lungs and liver.”
 In primitive thought and custom, one acquires the powers or characteristics of what one eats.

-The first workshop of Bite the Apple was done at The Directors Company in NYC in 2011, and then the play was produced as part of the NY Int’l Fringe Festival in 2012.
+The first workshop of Bite the Apple was developed at The Directors Company in NYC in 2011, and then the play was produced as part of the NY Int’l Fringe Festival in 2012.
 I significantly restructured it and had a staged reading in 2016.
 This play speaks to all that I think about and need to say -- where did you come from, what happened to you, who are you really, and what do you want to do now?

 I’m excited and scared and excited and scared.
 I'm stepping out on my own in a new way by directing my own work, but as I said earlier, it feels like I'm where I'm supposed to be.
 Although it's been in development for ten years, this play, this story, feels urgent.
 It's never stopped grabbing my attention and pulling me forward.
-The fairy tales live in my girlhood memories, and the hard lessons in them are the bridge into my adulthood, and I travel back and forth often.
+The fairy tales live in my girlhood memories, and the hard lessons in them are the bridge into my adulthood.
+I travel back and forth often.

 I cannot wait to get into rehearsal with these gifted actors and begin to fill the scenes with tenderness and joy and frenzy and furor ... and hope.